What to make of these viral racist rants?

 He said: "They feel that they're going to lose the privilege of being white, and when you have fear, you do ugly things sometimes."

-Teresa Carrillo - professor with San Francisco State University's Department of Latina/Latino Studies

-Carrillo said the rants illustrate an anti-immigrant sentiment in the country, which isn't new.
-The nation has experienced rants and derogatory language that created hostile environments for immigrants, including anti-immigrant campaigns that preceded deportations in the Depression-era, Carrillo said.
+Teresa Carrillo said the rants illustrate an anti-immigrant sentiment in the country, which isn't new.
+The nation has experienced rants and derogatory language that created hostile environments for immigrants, including anti-immigrant campaigns that preceded deportations in the Depression-era, she said.

 "It's cyclical.
-It goes along with the policies of the day and the ideology of the day," said Carrillo, a political scientist
+It goes along with the policies of the day and the ideology of the day," said Carrillo, a political scientist and professor with San Francisco State University's Department of Latina/Latino Studies.

-But cell phones now bring it "into our consciousness is a much more emotional way," she said.
+But cell phones now bring it "into our consciousness in a much more emotional way," she said.

 "There's one part of this that could move us forward as a society ...
 It's in our face now, and we can't deny that it's happening," Carrillo said.